 By this stage, the Beatles were far from established, and they needed to perform well, which they did.
 But the audience stole the show.
 With every song, the noise levels rose, as teenage attendees screamed for their idols.
 By the time "Twist and Shout" began, the Palladium was filled with sound like never before.
 History records that night as the beginning of "Beatlemania", and it's probably the night that set the group on their way to worldwide stardom.

-The Palladium Becomes a Musical Hotspot
+The Theatre Becomes a Musical Hotspot

 While the Beatles dominated the pop world, the Palladium continued to develop its repertoire.
 In 1968, another key milestone was reached when the theater hosted its first musical in the form of Golden Boy starring Sammy Davis Jr.